tnordloh/testing_your_legacy/README.md

 Digest::SHA1.hexdigest(password)

-Well, we are going to have to look at that later, because that password generation might not be secure, but right now, let's get that hashed password created: a rails console prompt, we can run:
+Well, we are going to have to look at that later, because that password generation might not be secure, but right now, let's get that hashed password created: at a rails console prompt, we can run:

     irb(main):002:0> Digest::SHA1.hexdigest("pw")
     => "1a91d62f7ca67399625a4368a6ab5d4a3baa6073"

-and create our entry
+and create our entry:
 ```
 good888:
   login: good888